 Setting up a fire and cooking area

 Fire is a necessity when camping, whether it is to heat up food or heat during a cold day or night.
 When setting up a fire, it is suitable to utilize an existing fire ring compared to starting a fresh one.
 If no fire pit or ring is in place, dig a hole in a location that is at about 15 feet from any tents or nature.
+See our tips on how to properly start a campfire for more safety.

 Before preparing the fire, clear a ten-foot diameter surrounding the fire ring.
 If the fire ring is not on sand, gravel or raw earth makes ensure that the ground is damp then you can start a fire.